mzfr/mzfr.github.io/_posts/2020-04-19-bombsquad.md

 I thought since it need a publically accesible IP it might work if I run it on Digital Ocean's droplet.

-__It is not important to use digitalocean's droplet you can use any service you want or even some other service you want as long as that server is publically accesible.__
+__It is not important to use digitalocean's droplet you can use any service you want as long as that server is publically accesible.__

 ### The Setup